DaSpood/Pandora/README.md

 You can try the simulator online at https://daspood.github.io/.

-You can also run the code locally by cloning the repository and check the scripts in the [package.json](package.json) file.
+You can also run the code locally by cloning the repository and checking the scripts in the [package.json](package.json) file.

 Note that, in both cases, everything runs on your browser, there is no server, so keep that in mind before launching